 Are you an agency, contractor or employer operating in the Finnish market?
-In Finland, TCP offer our standard payroll services, where contractors are employed on our monthly payroll and the employer has a strictly work-based relationship.
+In Finland, People2.0 offer our standard payroll services, where contractors are employed on our monthly payroll and the employer has a strictly work-based relationship.

 Employing and being employed in Finland

 Whether the contractor is on a tax ruling scheme or not, we can make sure that they pay the right amount of tax, with the right entitlements to holidays, sickness, notice and expenses.
 Foreign contractors who work in Finland are taxed at a flat rate, but that is a temporary arrangement that can be withdrawn at any time.
-TCP can help to ensure that if it is, everyone involved gets the maximum amount of notice to prevent any nasty shocks.
+People2.0 can help to ensure that if it is, everyone involved gets the maximum amount of notice to prevent any nasty shocks.

 When does a freelancer become fully employed?